-Deprivation of capital is when you knowingly reduce or transfer elsewhere your savings and other capital to get, or increase your Universal Credit.
+Deprivation of capital is when you knowingly reduce or transfer elsewhere your savings or other capital to get, or increase your award of Universal Credit.
 This may be before making a claim or during an existing claim.

 If your capital has reduced significantly you may be asked for evidence that you no longer have it.
 This may include:

 documents to show that ownership of property has been transferred to another person